 You can find instructions for paying bail online at the New York City Department of Correction's website.

-If you've been detained by the Court, your friends and family members can see whether you're eligible for online bail by entering your name into the Department of Correction inmate lookup.
+If you've been arrested and then detained by the Court, your friends and family members can see whether you're eligible for online bail by entering your name into the Department of Correction inmate lookup.
 If the "Pay Bail" button on your web page is NOT grayed out (unlike the button above), then you're eligible for online bail.

 You'll be eligible for online bail if: